 Angie studied with Kobun while she was raising three sons, being a wife and writing poetry.
 He called her an enlightened housewife.
-During the last years of her practice with him she served as a teacher and director at Jikoji, a retreat center she helped to establish for Kobun in the Santa Cruz mountains.
-For some years she also led retreats as visiting teacher in California and New Mexico, and sometimes traveled as far as to Austrian and Swiss temples established by Kobun.
-Recently she participated as a training teacher in the SPOT priest training program at Empty Nest Temple.
-As well as leading practice on Tuesday nights at Floating Zendo, she teaches occasional writing workshops in the San Francisco Bay Area, With her agile mind and total presence, she has guided many students to deepen their practice of zazen and understanding of the Dharma.
+For twelve years of her practice with him, she served as a teacher and director at Jikoji, a retreat center she helped to establish with Kobun in the Santa Cruz mountains.
+For some years she led retreats as a visiting teacher in Colorado, New Mexico, Austria and Switzerland at temples established by Kobun.
+She is the Founding Teacher of Floating Zendo where, since 1999, she has shared countless dharma talks and Sutra studies with Sangha members and led many sesshins.
+With her agile mind and total presence she has helped students deepen their practice of zazen and their understanding of the Dharma.
 In July 2019 she retired from teaching although she is available by appointment for Dokusan.
 Her dharma heirs in the Bay area, John Lowney and Carolyn Dille, continue to support the Floating Zendo Sangha.

 - Poems “Notes from Here” (Angie’s Poetry Book, Available from author.)